The Law, Mexico’s Data Protection in the Private Sector

 - The right to erasure– Data subjects have the right to request that a data controller delete their personal data after the purposes for the processing of this data have been fulfilled.

-- The right to object or opt-out– Data subjects have the right to object or opt- out of the processing of their personal data, permitted this request is made on legitimate grounds.
+- The right to object or opt-out– Data subjects have the right to object or opt-out of the processing of their personal data, permitted this request is made on legitimate grounds.

-In terms of penalties that can be imposed upon data controllers who are found to be in non-compliance, Mexico’s National Institute for Transparency Access to Information and Personal Data Protection or the INAI for short is responsible for enforcing the Law.
-In accordance with the Law, data controllers who are found to be in violation are subject to imprisonment, a monetary fine of up to MXN 32 million ($1,499,738), as well as doubling of any of these penalties for data controllers who continue to violate the Law.
+In terms of penalties that can be imposed upon data controllers who are found to be in non-compliance, Mexico’s National Institute for Transparency Access to Information and Personal Data Protection, or the INAI for short is responsible for enforcing the Law.
+In accordance with the Law, data controllers who are found to be in violation are subject to imprisonment, a monetary fine of up to MXN 32 million ($1,499,738), as well as a doubling of any of these penalties for data controllers who continue to violate the Law.

 Mexico’s Federal Law on the Protection of Personal Data held by Private Parties is the foremost data protection law within the country as it relates to data protection in the private sector.
 In conjunction with the General Law on Protection of Personal Data Held by Mandated Parties or the Public Sector Law for short, data subjects within Mexico can rest assured that their personal data and in turn privacy is protected at all times in both the private and public sectors.
-As such, Mexico joins the ranks of the many countries around the world who have passed updated privacy legislation in the last decade.
+As such, Mexico joins the ranks of the many countries around the world that have passed updated privacy legislation in the last decade.